Graphs isomorphisms under edge-replacements and the family of amoebas: Introduction

 \section{Introduction}

 Graphs called amoebas first appeared in \cite{CHM3} where certain Ramsey-Tur\'an extremal problems were considered, which dealt with the existence of a given graph with a prescribed color pattern in $2$-edge-colorings of the complete graph.
-More precisely, amoebas arose from the search of a graph family with certain interpolation properties that are suitable for the techniques to show balanceability or omnitonal properties \cite{CHM3} (see also \cite{CHLZ}).
+More precisely, amoebas arose from the search of a graph family with certain interpolation properties that could be suitable to show balanceability or omnitonal properties \cite{CHM3} (see also \cite{CHLZ}).
+The graphs named just ``amoebas'' in \cite{CHM3} are called in this paper, with their rich, Matroid resembling properties, ``global amoebas'', as we will distinguish them from a similar family that we call ``local amoebas''.
 For the interested reader, we refer to \cite{BaNiWh, HaMoPl, HaPl, LiLiTo, Pun1, Pun3, Zhou2} for more literature related to interpolation techniques in graphs.